The Next Doctor: Design

 Millennium FX's Neil Gorton's original design for the Cybershade took the existing Cyberman design and "refurbished" it by adding rivets and a copper finish.
 The design was cost-effective but Russell T Davies did not believe it was the right approach.
 He sketched a new design for the Cybershade that was "a crude version of a Cyberman, all angular and blocky, with its trademark handlebars set at a jaunty angle and shrouded in flowing black robes".
-Gorton used Davies' sketch to create a fibreglass mask that the Cybershade actors wore over their heads.
+Gorton used Davies' sketch to create a fiberglass mask that the Cybershade actors wore over their heads.
 Costume designer Louise Page made the flowing robes, that were "light enough to not restrict movement" to complete the Cybershade costume.
-A new head design for the Cyber Leader was also introduced, sporting a black face and handles and an exposed brain similar to the one of the Cyber Controller from "The Age of Steel" (2006).
+A new head design for the Cyber Leader was also introduced, sporting a black face and handles and an exposed brain similar to that of the Cyber Controller from "The Age of Steel" (2006).

 Originally, Gardner relayed that there was a widespread dissatisfaction with Hartigan's CyberKing crown.
 The original helmet, he remarked "was like the Cyberwoman's head from Torchwood" (referring to the episode "Cyberwoman"), literally "a Cyberman's head on Dervla Kirwan" or "as if Dervla Kirwan decided to go to a [fancy dress] party as a Cyberman."
 Davies' response was "Oh my lord, no." The production team however worked hard, and in two days produced the final headpiece seen in the episode which Davies described as "beautiful", because it's "Victorian and it fits the design."
 In the scene after the headpiece is placed on her, Dervla wore black contact lenses and SFX company The Mill helped to get rid of "any traces of white" in post-production.